yurikaminski/AIDL19-DeepSales/README.md

 From a business point of virew, this is a quite interesting application to Call Centers, since this task is performed manually in most of them by QA teams that evaluate a tiny fraction of the calls to audit quality, leaving behind more than 90% of the calls unaudited.
 The network could also be adapted to other tasks such as churn prediction, first call resolution, sales conversion and other important call center metrics.

-Besides, the first thing that we imagine in order to perform this kind of sentiment analysis is to translate the audio file into text and them analyze the words of this text.
-Doing this is computationally more expensive than try to recognize important features correlated to conflicts directly from speech.

 ## Starting point